In this post, we are going to review the top best bearded dragon enclosures.

-Zen Habitats Reptile Enclosures is relatively new in the market, but it has become one of the best enclosures for bearded dragons.
+Zen Habitats Reptile Enclosures is relatively new in the market, but it has proved to be one of the best enclosures for bearded dragons.
 This beautifully designed cage has plenty of room for your bearded dragon to run, jump and climb.
 As this is a huge cage, you can easily add branches, hammocks, and other stuff to make an ideal habitat for your bearded dragon.

 The front sliding doors make it easy to clean as well as minimize the stress when approaching your beardie.
 One of the things, why we like Zen Habitats Reptile Enclosures so much, is its bamboo finished panels.
 Bamboos are better than glass at retaining heat.